kokushkin/react-i18next-gitbook/guides/quick-start.md

 ### Using the Trans component

 The Trans component is the best way to translate a JSX tree in one translation.
-This enables you to eg. easily translate text containing a link component or formatting like `<strong>`.
+This enables you, eg. easily translate text containing a link component or formatting like `<strong>`.

 ```jsx
 import React from 'react';